Anxiety and SleepUpdated on May 23, 2019

 At the same time, lack of sleep may influence how a person experiences anxiety.
 The causes of anxiety disorders are multifaceted, and it is difficult to say exactly to what extent poor sleep influences a person’s risk of this condition.
 That said, research in 2013 at the University of California-Berkeley found that lack of sleep activates parts of the brain associated with anxiety and that this effect is greater in people who are prone to worrying.

-Diagnosis of anxiety disorders is done in consultation with a doctor and mental health professional.
+Diagnosis of anxiety disorders is done in consultation with a doctor and a mental health professional.
 A doctor can determine if the symptoms are being caused by any other condition, and a psychiatrist can assess symptoms to determine whether they meet the criteria for generalized anxiety disorder (GAD) or another type of anxiety.

 Anxiety disorders do not always have a clear-cut cause.
 Various risk factors influence a person’s chances of being affected by anxiety.
 Genetics and environmental factors may both play a role in these conditions.